 The Jastrow function is specified within a wavefunction element and must contain one or more correlation elements specifying additional parameters as well as the actual coefficients.
-Section 8.3.1 gives examples of the typical nesting of jastrow, correlation, and coefficient elements.
+Section 8.4.1 gives examples of the typical nesting of jastrow, correlation, and coefficient elements.

-Jastrow e Jastrow element

-name datatype values defaults description

-name text (required) Unique name for this Jastrow function

-type $\operatorname{text}$ One-body (required) Define a one-body function

-function $\operatorname{text}$ Bspline (required) BSpline Jastrow

-text pade2 Pade form

-$\operatorname{text}$

-source $\operatorname{text}$ name (required) Name of attribute of classical particle set

-$\operatorname{print}$ $\operatorname{text}$ yes / no yes Jastrow factor printed in external file?

-elements

-Correlation

-Contents

-(None)

-(mone)

-To be more concrete, the one-body Jastrow factors used to describe correlations between electrons and ions take the form below where I runs over all of the ions in the calculation, i runs over the electrons and $u{ab}$ describes the functional form of the correlation between them.
+$\mathrm{ement}$ datatype values defaults description text (required) Unique name for this Jastrow function text One-body (required) Define a one-body function $\operatorname{text}$ Bspline (required) BSpline Jastrow text pade2 Pade form $\operatorname{text}$ ••• $\operatorname{text}$ name (required) Name of attribute of classical particle set $\operatorname{text}$ yes / no yes Jastrow factor printed in external file?
+Correlation (None) text text text text text text text text text text text One-body text Bspline text pade2 text text name text yes / no datatype values defaults text (required) text One-body (required) text Bspline (required) text pade2 text text name (required) text yes / no yes Correlation where I runs over all of the ions in the calculation, i runs over the electrons and $u{ab}$ describes the functional form of the correlation between them.
 Many different forms of $u{ab}$ are implemented in QMCPACK.
 We will detail two of the most common ones below.